marcobjj/social-media/README.md

 ## Description

-Back-end application for a social network App
+Back-end application for a social network App.

 ## Usage